HPCL/MLSolverSelector/README.md

 # MLNeams

+## Feature computation

-To build it just type "make".
+To build it just type "make" in the petsc_extractoin directory.
 That will create a set of executables full_p.a, RS1_p.a, etc Typing ./full_p.a will print the usage information.

 But for reference the usage is